 Labor Relations Manager II

-Once a department has signed an Exceptional Allocation Delegation Agreement, the department will have authority to allocate positions to the above classifications that were specifically listed as restricted by PML 2007-026 without prior approval by CalHR.
-For the above classes, delegated departments need only complete their normal internal documents associated with the Request for Personnel Action (RPA) process for establishing the position and will no longer need to complete a STD.
+Once a department has signed an Exceptional Allocation Delegation Agreement, the department will have authority to allocate positions to the above classifications without prior approval by CalHR.
+Delegated departments need only complete their normal internal documents associated with the Request for Personnel Action (RPA) process for establishing the position and will no longer need to complete a STD.
 625 form at all, as long as the allocation fully meets the class specification and standard allocation guidelines.

 No Std.
 625 form needed if allocation meets class specification and allocation standards